gouroufr/teslamate-telegram/README.md

 # teslamate-telegram

-This is a TESLAMATE complement that sends updates to a Telegram chat.
+This is a TESLAMATE complement (addon) that sends updates to a Telegram chat.
+It reads a MQTT broker for messages about TESLA car and sends correlated informations via a Telegram bot to it's owner.

 Environnement variables :